-How old to buy CBD: a state-by-state look
+How Old to Buy CBD: a State-by-State Look

-How old do you have to be to buy CBD products in Florida?
+What is the legal age to buy CBD products in Florida?

 As we mentioned earlier, CBD laws vary from state to state.
 Here are some of the highlights and lowlights for CBD Florida Laws.
 Here’s some info from the Orlando Law Group:

 “CBD and Hemp are legal to both cultivate and consume in the state of Florida for anyone over the age of 18 so long as the product contains less than 0.3% THC content.
 While no licensing is required to consume hemp products in Florida, licensing is required for those who wish to grow and/or sell hemp products.

 To sell CBD/Hemp Products in an ingestible manner, whether prepackaged or not you must have a food establishment permit.
 Additionally, there are further licensing requirements if your products have dairy or frozen components.
 Topical CBD application is considered a cosmetic and so long as you are selling the topical in or into Florida in its original packaging no license is required to sell.”